chains-project/bacardi/results/results_baseline_buggy_line_api_diff/o3-mini-2025-01-31/61e96bfe3a32d6ef2e5d7912a518c78bd5474e74/patches/patch1/responses/AppenderUtils.java_response.txt

    * @param topic the topic name for the current appender.
    * @param rotateThresholdKBytes threshold in kilobytes to rotate after.
    * @param context the logback context.
+   * @param maxRetentionHours threshold in hours for file retention.
    */
   public static Appender<LogMessage> createFileRollingThriftAppender(
       File basePath,